-Included within the short term Corporate Provision is a provision in respect of the Carbon Reduction Commitment (CRC).
-A provision of £260,320 has been set up to ensure that costs are recognised in the year in which the energy has been used.
+Included within the short term Corporate Provision is a provision of £414,236 in respect of the Carbon Reduction Commitment (CRC).
+This has been set up to ensure that costs are recognised in the year in which the energy has been used.

 Municipal Mutual Insurance Limited (MMI) - During 1992/93 Municipal Mutual Insurance Limited, the insurers of the former Gwent County Council, Mid Glamorgan County Council, Rhymney Valley District Council and Islwyn Borough Council ceased accepting new business.
 The Company is subject to a contingent Scheme of Arrangement under section 425 of the Companies Act 1985 (now section 899 of the Companies Act 2006) which became effective on 21 January 1994.
 On 13 November 2012, the directors of the Company concluded that the terms of the Scheme of Arrangement should be triggered and served notice on the Scheme Administrator and the Company to that effect.
 As a result, the Scheme of Arrangement was triggered and the Scheme Administrator, Ernst & Young LLP, has taken over the management of the business of the Company.
-The Authority received notification from the Scheme administrator on 2 April 2013 indicating that an initial levy rate of 15 % on claims payments will be due from the Authority.
-The Authority has made provision of £662,880 in anticipation of the potential liability arising from the triggering of the Scheme of Arrangement.